Plane (esotericism): Inhabitants of the various planes

-Occult writers such as Geoffrey Hodson, Mellie Uyldert, and Dora van Gelder had attempted to classify different spiritual beings into a hierarchy based on their assumed place and function on the planes of existence.
+Occult writers such as Geoffrey Hodson, Mellie Uyldert, and Dora van Gelder attempted to classify different spiritual beings into a hierarchy based on their assumed place and function on the planes of existence.

 Charles Webster Leadbeater fundamentally described and incorporated his comprehension of intangible beings for Theosophy.
 Along with him there are various planes intertwined with the quotidian human world and are all inhabited by multitudes of entities.
 Each plane is purported as composed of discrete density of astral or ethereal matter and frequently the denizens of a plane have no discernment of other ones.
 Other Theosophical writers such as Alice Bailey, a contemporary of Leadbeater, also gave continuousness to Theosophical concepts of ethereal beings and her works had a great impact over New Age movement.
 She puts the nature spirits and devas as ethereal beings immersed in macro divisions of an interwoven threefold universe, usually they belong to the etheric, astral, or mental planes.
 The ethereal entities of the four kingdoms, Earth, Air, Fire, and Water, are forces of nature.

 The Dutch writer and clairvoyant Mellie Uyldert characterized the semblance and behavior of ethereal entities on the etheric plane, which, she said, hover above plants and transfer energy for vitalizing the plant, then nourishing themselves on rays of sunlight.
 She depicted them as asexual gender, and composed of etheric matter.

 They fly three meters over the ground, some have wings like butterflies while others only have a small face and an aura waving graciously.
 Some are huge while others may have the size of one inch.